boost/awesome/practices/ssl-on-localhost.md

 So, you want to use ssl in development mode huh?
 Good for you jack.
 It's like a secret party on your machine.

-The benefits of this mostly encompass mimicking prodcution as closeley as possible.
-You can enforce the content security policy locally, which is great for tesiting front end changes.
+The benefits of this mostly encompass mimicking production as closely as possible.
+For example, you can enforce the content security policy locally, which is great for tesiting front end changes before you go and break production.

 Steps:

-### 1. Generate an ssl certificate for localhost
+### 1. Generate a certificate and key for the localhost domain
-Make a directlryo in your config folder called ssl, and cd in to it:
+Make a directory in your rails app config folder called ssl, and cd in to it:
 ```
 mkdir -p config/ssl
 cd config/ssl

 ```

-Then generate the certificates.
-This command generates an ssl that covers all domains accessed on https://localhost
+Then generate the certificate and key.
+This command does the magic business with a certificate that covers all domains accessed on https://localhost
 ```
 openssl req -x509 -out localhost.crt -keyout localhost.key \
   -newkey rsa:2048 -nodes -sha256 \